wodenpy.use_libwoden

 • chunk_map (Skymodel_Chunk_Map) – Object containing information about the chunk of the sky model.

-• num_freqs (int) – representing the number of frequencies.
+• num_freqs (int) – Number of frequencies

-• num_times (int) – representing the number of times.
+• num_times (int) – Number of times

 • comp_type (CompTypes) – enum representing the type of component.